 Our ethics process

-Low or negligible risk where there is no foreseeable risk of harm or discomfort, or it is foreseeable but not beyond inconvenience
+• Low or Negligible Risk: This applies when there is no foreseeable harm or discomfort, or it is foreseeable but not beyond inconvenience.

-Above low or negligible risk where there is foreseeable risk of harm or discomfort beyond inconvenience
+• Above Low or Negligible Risk: This category is for cases where there is a foreseeable risk of harm or discomfort that extends beyond mere inconvenience.

-Full HREC review required undertaken by all HREC members at the next bi-monthly scheduled meeting
+In both instances, a full HREC review is required undertaken by all committee members during the next bi-monthly scheduled meeting.

 There are four different forms to be completed at stages of the ethics review process.